 But this version was the original I stole it from, piece by piece.
 THIEF with a reason. 🙂

-Pantry is one of the most requested stencil designs we receive, so we felt it was time to bring one to life!
+Pantry is one of the most requested stencil designs we receive, so it was time to bring it to life!

 And this shelf project was a super fun, EASY project to whip up!

 Of course it could be used for anything.
 Think kitchen, bathroom, bedroom, outdoors, front entry… but here it’s decked out to pantry-fy your life.

 Here’s how I made it…

 This post contains some Amazon affiliate links in which I earn a small percentage from qualifying purchases through these links, at no extra cost to you.
 Thank-you for helping to support my blog!

 1. Cut three planks to the same length, then give them a light sand.

 Note: the top plank shelf will need to be a little deeper (front to back) than the lower two boards so the pipe fittings fit. (see 2nd picture above for an example, tutorial is HERE)

 2. Gather up the appropriate pipe fittings as shown.
 Dry-fit to ensure the top plank fits.

 I used 3/4″ fittings.
 These were purchased brand new at the local hardware store.